openhumanoids/oh-distro/README.rst

 push and pull over SSH.
 Read the `generating ssh keys <https://help.github.com/articles/generating-ssh-keys>`_ article for instructions to generate and link an ssh key to your account.

-Finally, send your GitHub username to russt, scottk, rdeits, or another team member so you can be granted access.

 Download the source code
 ------------------------